 There are two types of epoxies that arrive as one component.
 Single component epoxy contains latent hardeners that are relatively inactive at room temperature.
 Pre-mixed and frozen epoxies also arrive as one component but may not require heat to cure.
-For our purpose we will be discussing single component epoxy that do require heat to cure.
+For our purpose, we will be discussing single component epoxy that does require heat to cure.

 Technical data sheets often give several examples; 130°C (266°F) for 60 minutes or 150°C (300°F) for 45 minutes.
 Let’s say you have a curing oven already set at 140°C (284°F) it isn’t too difficult to guess that cure will take 50 to 55 mins.

-Although the epoxy adhesive products [link: https://www.permabond.com/product/single-part_epoxies.html] and cure schedules can be modified to meet specific requirements, standard minimum threshold to achieve cure is 107°C. Low cure temperature epoxies have been developed that reduce that threshold to 80°C. The maximum curing temperature for heat activated one part epoxies is 300°C. As you likely guessed, higher cure temperatures require shorter cure time.
+Although the epoxy adhesive products Single component epoxy and cure schedules can be modified to meet specific requirements, standard minimum threshold to achieve cure is 107°C. Low cure temperature epoxies have been developed that reduce that threshold to 80°C. The maximum curing temperature for heat activated one part epoxies is 300°C. As you likely guessed, higher cure temperatures require shorter cure time.

 Technical data sheets will provide cure time / temperature guidance for single component epoxy.
 It is important to know that the times listed generally indicate the length of time the adhesive is at temperature.
 There can be a significant difference between the time the assembly goes into the oven and the time the epoxy adhesive reaches the desired temperature – especially on large assemblies or assemblies with adhesive at the center.
 Similarly, filling a hot oven with cold metal parts will temporarily reduce the oven temperature.